 As a British Muslim, I know that all religions teach love, care and to live peacefully and harmoniously with neighbours; they teach tolerance and forgiveness and a deep sense of accountability before a mighty creator.
 This is expected from their followers, and Islam is no exception.
 The Islam I learnt certainly taught me this.
 Religion can easily be abused and violence committed in its name.
 The atrocities that we witness around the world are not really about Islam but about socio-political and economic issues.
 I hope that our fellow Brits will be able to dissociate any barbaric attacks from Islam.

 Terrorism is a crime like other crimes.
 By giving it a religious connotation we bestow special status on it, that it does not deserve.
 Some people make the accusation that “Islam is inherently violent and intolerant”, but this view has no basis; one needs to just look at the teachings of the religion and see that it preaches the common good, human welfare and invites humanity to a loving God.

-The depiction of the prophet in cartoons is unacceptable to Muslims, just as Parisians found the remarks by Fox TV about ‘the no-go zones for non-Muslims in Paris’ unacceptable.
-In fact the mayor of Paris intends to take a legal action against them.
+The depiction of the prophet (peace be upon him) in cartoons is unacceptable to Muslims, just as Parisians found the remarks by Fox TV (Nov 2015) about ‘the no-go zones for non-Muslims in Paris’ unacceptable.
+In fact the mayor of Paris at the time took legal action against them.
 Why?
-Because it is damages their reputation, it can ruin tourism and community relations.
+Because it damages their reputation, it can ruin tourism and community relations.
 If our cities’ reputations are so vital and sacrosanct, then what is the problem of making a personality that is central to someone’s faith, life and very existence sacrosanct?